public-accountability/littlesis-main/README.md

 View tests at _ls.dev:8080/test/runner.html_

 ### Docker images

-The php images is php.docker and the rails images is passenger.docker.
-To build the docker images: ``` ./build-docker.sh ```
+The php dockerfile is php.docker and the Rails dockerfile is passenger.docker.

+After updating the dockerfiles or after adding a new gem, change the tags in build-docker and then build the docker images: ``` ./build-docker.sh ``` and upload the new images to Docker Hub.
+See [here for dockerhub instructions](https://docs.docker.com/engine/getstarted/step_six/).

 ### Linked Docker Volumes